 But the sale of that house is business.
 It’s a simple transaction that everyone wants to happen smoothly.
 Don’t let pricing reflect your emotional connection to the house.
 It can scare away potential buyers if they feel it’s too high for the neighborhood.
 Don’t dismiss a solid offer only because it feels “too low.”

 If you’ve decided to sell your home yourself, approach staging your home from a business perspective as well.
 Remove those personal items that make the home yours, so a buyer can visualize themselves living there.
 As hard as it may be, pack up your family photos and knick knacks and give the place a more generic feel.
 Put your emotional connection to the house into storage to make the sale easier.
 Keep negotiations kind and professional, as well.
-You want to act like a relator and play nice.
+You want to act like a real estate agent and play nice.

 Avoid the risks of selling your home